 Papular eczema is less common than other forms of eczema.
 People with darker skin are more likely to experience eczema papules.

-In general, eczema tends to clear up
+In general, research indicates that eczema tends to clear up

 Eczema can return in some adults, most frequently on the hands.